Are you struggling to improve your piano playing skills?

 1. Develop Your Techniques

-When it comes to any discipline, be it sport or science, and everything in between – you must develop your appreciation for the fundamental techniques that are the foundation of your craft.
+Any instrument player must develop the appreciation for the fundamental techniques that are the foundation of their craft.
 The piano is no different!
-These building blocks will allow you to familiarise yourself with notes, strengthen your technical ability and master the most demanding repertoire.
+These building blocks will allow you to familiarise yourself with notes, sight reading, strengthen your technical ability and master the most demanding repertoire.
 Imbedded into each of the Rockschool Piano Graded exams, from Debut all the way up to Grade 8, students are able to develop techniques through technical exercises in these key areas:

 - Chord Voicing

 Once you understand what it is you need to master, then all you have to do is…

 According to research from the Center for Music Learning at The University of Texas, if you get it right early you learn much faster!

 It sounds obvious, but practicing the piano regularly builds consistency in your learning experience, helping you progress as a pianist faster.
 Makes sense doesn’t it?
 Schedule a daily practice routine and practice time and stick to it!

 It’s such a great way to ensure that you're putting in quality time to improve your playing.
 Keep on focusing more on the areas you may need to improve, whilst still applying yourself elsewhere.
 With this structure in place, you’re in a great position to assess your outcomes and start ticking off your list of goals each time you reach them.